 If you can answer “Yes” to ALL the statements below, your child is safe to use a booster:

 Young children under age 5 or 6 are safer in a 5-point harness car seat.
 Don’t rush to “graduate” your child to a booster seat.
-If your child still fits in his 5-point harness car seat, leave him there!
+If your 5 or 6 year old still fits in their 5-point harness car seat, leave them there!

-The 5-point harness of a forward-facing car seat provides the best protection for pre-schoolers because it not only restricts movement, ensuring that toddlers are in the proper position should a crash occur, but also distributes the crash forces over a larger area of the body when compared to a safety belt and booster seat (two chest straps with the safety seat’s 5-point harness versus one chest strap with the safety belt.).
-While many booster seats say that they can be used for children weighing as little as 30 pounds, it is best to wait until the child is at least 40 pounds (and has met the other minimums stated above) before using a booster seat.
+The 5-point harness of a forward-facing car seat provides the best protection for pre-schoolers because it not only restricts movement, ensuring that toddlers are in the proper position should a crash occur, but also distributes the crash forces over a larger area of the body when compared to a safety belt and booster seat (two chest straps with the car seat’s 5-point harness versus one chest strap with the seat belt.).
+While some booster seats allow use for children weighing as little as 30 pounds, it’s best to wait until the child is at least 40 pounds (and has met the other minimums stated above) before using a booster seat.

 Kids need booster seats to help the seat belt fit properly on the strong, bony parts of their body (their hip bones, sternum, and collar bone) and to help their body fit properly on the vehicle seat.
 The lap belt is the hidden danger.
 A poorly positioned lap belt is what sends kids to the hospital.

 Boosters help the seat belt start and stay on the bony parts of a child’s body during normal driving and in a crash.